 In dimmer, ambient daylight, the Flir FX loses a little clarity, but still produces excellent video.
-In nighttime video tests, the Flir FX didn't quite match the quality of the top-performing nighttime security camera, but it was a close second.
+In nighttime video tests, the Flir FX didn't quite match the quality of the top-performing nighttime security camera, the Belkin NetCam HD+, but it was a close second.
 Video clarity in the dark was better close to the camera, but it diminished with objects more than 10 feet away.

 The Flir FX's 1080p video resolution is another factor in the home security camera's sharp images.
 It has a 160-degree field of view, the second widest in our review, which allows it to observe more of the room than the average security camera.

 To set up the Flir FX requires a little patience, as the camera doesn't work until its battery charges for at least 30 minutes.
 The two batteries, one in the camera and one in its base, add a useful battery backup of up to four hours, a feature no other security camera in our review has.

 During our tests, the mobile app presented a small problem.
 While other security cameras show video when you open the various apps, we had to look through the Flir app menu options to find video, which isn't as effective.
 The Flir app has sound and motion detection alerts that you can customize to suit your preferences, but it doesn't allow you to schedule recording or integrate it with your smart home.

 RapidRecap is the most unique thing about the Flir FX.
 This feature looks over the last few hours of recordings and superimposes all of the activity into a short summary video.
 Each moving thing in the recap has a timestamp that shows when it was in front of the camera.
 The recaps can be hectic if there is a lot of activity but are an easy way to review multiple hours' worth of video in a few minutes.